ON THE CUTTING EDGE

 How can Christianity advance?
 Is it by getting more people saved?
 Or merging fast dwindling church congregations?
 Does watering down of scriptural truth to accommodate worldly values help?

-No. But would the sharp edge of a knife rightly applied to dividing the word of God open up truth that would really make a difference?
-Perhaps we should re-read 2 Timothy 2:15 (in the King James Version) to make sure it really does say to cut a furrow through the Bible.
+No, its not.
+However, using a sharp knife to "rightly divide the word of truth as the Apostle Paul commands in 2 Timothy 2:15 would make an enormous difference?
+If we doubt this perhaps we should re-read 2 Timothy 2:15 (in the King James Version) to make sure it really does say "rightly dividing" really means cutting not one but several furrows through the Bible.

 Actually, there is a proven path that’s on the cutting edge.
 It leads to life through the pursuit of truth and it’s definitely a progressive one.
 Jesus said so (Matt.
 7:13-14).
 But it is narrow and “few there be that find it”.
 Jesus also said that He Himself is “the way, the truth and the life” (John 14:6).